How many rifles do you know that are also amazing pistols?

 That’s my list of AR-15 pistol braces for people looking to go cheap, mid-range, or spend the big bucks.

-If you’re currently shooting an AR (or AK) pistol, be sure to let us know how you like it.
-Is it just a range toy or do you get some serious action out of it?
+If you’re currently shooting an AR (or AK) pistol…is it just a range toy or do you get some serious action out of it?
+Then check out our AR-15 Ultimate Resource for all the best upgrades and articles.